-- 3.1 There are three options that the Council could consider: - a) Do nothing the property is likely to remain empty, continue to have a detrimental effect on the amenity of the area and continue to be a drain on the public purse.
+- 3.1 There are three options that the Council could consider: - a) Do nothing the property is likely to remain empty, continue to be a wasted housing resource, continue to have a detrimental effect on the amenity of the area and continue to be a drain on the public purse.

 - b) Empty Dwelling Management Order (EDMO) An EDMO is considered to be a less draconian option than a compulsory purchase.
-However, the cost of refurbishment of this property would place a strain on the Council's finances and it would be unlikely that the cost of initial refurbishment and subsequent management and maintenance would be recovered through rental income over seven years. - c) Compulsory Purchase Order (CPO) The prospect of a CPO often prompts the owner to act leading to the property being refurbished and re-occupied.
-However, if it is necessary to acquire the property, the proposals for the onward disposal and refurbishment set out at 5.0 of this report ensure that the property is brought back into use at a minimum cost to the Public Purse.
+However, the cost of refurbishment for this property would place a strain on the Council's finances.
+It would not be possible to recover the cost of initial refurbishment and subsequent management/ maintenance through the rental income generated over the seven years that a Final EDMO could be in place. - c) Compulsory Purchase Order (CPO) The prospect of a CPO often prompts the owner to act leading to the property being refurbished and re-occupied.
+However, if it is necessary to acquire the property, the proposals for the onward disposal and refurbishment ensure that the property is brought back into use at a minimum cost to the Public Purse. - 3.2 Based on the above it is recommended that the option of a Compulsory Purchase Order is progressed.